benmvp/slides/2016/connect/nav-react.md

 NOTES:
 - Inline styles do have drawbacks
+- Only works w/ styling you can stick in the `style` attribute
 - Things that are pretty simple in CSS become work in JS

 /////